adria0/tesseracts/README.md

 [![Build Status](https://travis-ci.org/adriamb/tesseracts.svg?branch=master)](https://travis-ci.org/adriamb/tesseracts)

 # tesseracts
-sA minimalistic block explorer to learn rust.
+A minimalistic block explorer to learn rust.

 This is an experimantal block explorer written in rust.
 At this moment it comes with the folowing features (checked items) and there's a roadmap for the next ones (unchecked items)